Explore Some of the Best Winter Birding Locations in Upstate NY

 Alfred Z. Solomon Grassland Bird Viewing Area (Grassland Bird Trust):

 Located on County Route 42 in Fort Edward, the site offers an accessible parking area and covered viewing blind on the Loftus parcel.
 It overlooks hundreds of acres of prime grassland habitat, including approximately 80 acres of fields owned and managed by Grassland Bird Trust.
+In 2024, the Trust opened a 2.5-mile trail allowing visitors to enjoy an even closer winter birding experience.

 Washington County Grasslands WMA (New York State Department of Environmental Conservation/ DEC):

-Located on Blackhouse Road, this state-owned site offers a 1/2 mile trail to a viewing platform and a new wheelchair-accessible walkway and viewing platform overlooking a large conserved field.
+Located on Blackhouse Road, this state-owned site offers a 1/2 mile trail to a viewing platform and a wheelchair-accessible walkway and viewing platform overlooking a large conserved field.

 Additionally, you can try winter birding at these other locations around Washington County: